tadele-wondimu/tadele-wondimu/README.md

 Hey there 👋
-My name is Tadele Wodnimuand I'm a Biomedical Engineer/aspiring embedded software system developer.
+My name is Tadele Wodnimu and I'm a Biomedical Engineer/aspiring embedded software system developer.

 About me
 ✨ Work as a biomedical engineer in addis ababa, Ethiopia.